QuSibue/AndroidThingsDoorbell/README.md

 # AndroidThingsDoorbell
 Android Things Doorbell example.
 IoT and Client part.

+What project do:
+1. When user presses a button photo is made and sent to Firebase FireStorage.
+Also record about call is added to Firebase FireStore;
+2. While button is pressed LED is on;
+3. While button is pressed doorbell ring sound is played cyclically.
+4. Client app gets an update from Firebase FireStore in real time and displayes records in list.

 To compile project:
 1. Create a keystore file for project;
 2. Create a local.properties file in root project;